"Building a bright future for our community"

 GESD Grading Policy

-In place for the 2012-13 school year is a new grading policy aimed at making report card grades better reflect knowledge of course topic. .
+District intituted a new grading policy in the 2012-13 school year and made further revisions to the policy for the 2013-14 school year.
+The new grading policy is aimed at making report card grades better reflect knowledge of course topic. .

 New York State Report Cards